-How To Make Your Windows More Energy Efficient
+How to Make Your Windows Energy Efficient

 During the summer your house is at constant war with the sun.
 The shingles on your roof are battling back its beating rays.
 Your walls are deflecting its heat.
 Meanwhile, your windows are letting intruding light pour into your house.

 However, that does not mean you have to let the sun get the upper hand when it comes to keeping your house cool and efficient.